mhou9/url_database/README.md

   - The script will then establish a connection to the MySQL database and populate it with the extracted school data.

-## Usage
+## Usage Setup Commands

-1. Clone the repository containing the Python scripts for web crawling and database creation.
+1. clone this repo: git clone https://github.com/mhou9/url_database.git

-2. Ensure that Python and MySQL are installed on your system.
+2.

 ## Contributors